 Learn to dive and take part in survey dives with professional divers

 In your first week as a marine conservation volunteer in Thailand, you’ll learn how to dive.
-You will be fitted for a mask, flippers, and a wetsuit.
-Alongside qualified divers, you’ll learn:
+You’ll be fitted for a mask, flippers, and a wetsuit.
+Qualified divers will teach you:

 - Underwater sign language